GarrettLab/HabitatConnectivity/geohabnet/README.md

 variance and difference for the crop risk index.
 There are multiple ways in which functions can be used - generate final outcome and then the intermediate outcomes for more sophisticated use cases.
 Refer to vignettes.
-Using `initialize_crop_data()` will set some global variables which can be accessed using the\$\*.
 This values are propagated to other functions for performing operations such distance matrix calculation.
-The values are set in `parameters.yaml` and it can be accessed using `get_parameters`.
+The values are set in `parameters.yaml` and it can be accessed using `get_parameters()`.
 See the usage below.

 ## Installation